-Data collection/migration components are used to collect data from various sources and ingest the data into a Historian server (or onto cloud).
-This topic provides a list of these components.
+Data collection/migration components are used to collect data from various sources and ingest the data into a Historian server (or to cloud).
+The following data collection/migration tools are used in Historian:

 Data Collectors

 Data collectors gather data from a data source based on a schedule or an event, process it, and forward it to the Historian server or a web socket for archiving.
 The following collector functions are common across all types of collectors (except the File collector):